Battle of Hanging Rock

-The Battle of Hanging Rock (August 6, 1780) took place during the American Revolutionary War between the American Patriots and the British.
-It was part of a campaign by militia General Thomas Sumter to harass or destroy British outposts in the South Carolina back-country that had been established after the fall of Charleston in May 1780.
+The Battle of Hanging Rock took place on August 6, 1780 during the American Revolutionary War between Patriot and Loyalist troops.
+It was part of a campaign by militia General Thomas Sumter to harass or destroy British and Loyalist outposts in the South Carolina back-country that had been established after the fall of Charleston in May 1780.
 Future President Andrew Jackson (aged 13) and his brother Robert partook in the battle.

+In 2026, the Hanging Rock Revolutionary War Battlefield was listed in the National Trust for Historic Preservation's annual "America’s 11 Most Endangered Historic Places" due to lack of protections and expanding real estate development in the area.

 Background

-Throughout 1779 and early 1780, the British "southern strategy" to regain control of its rebellious provinces in the American Revolutionary War went well, with successful amphibious operations against Savannah, Georgia and Charleston, South Carolina, and a routing of the few remaining Continental Army troops in South Carolina in the May 29, 1780 Battle of Waxhaws.
-The British, in complete control of both South Carolina and Georgia, established outposts in the interior of both states to recruit Loyalists and to suppress Patriot dissent.

-One of these outposts was established at Hanging Rock, in present-day Lancaster County south of Heath Springs.
-The most northerly of the British posts, it was well fortified with more than 1,400 British troops, including the 500 man Prince of Wales American Volunteer Regiment, a Loyalist unit of the British Army, local Loyalist militia, and some dragoons from the British Legion.
+Throughout 1779 and early 1780, Britain's "southern strategy" to regain control of its rebellious North American colonies went well, with British forces capturing Savannah and Charleston and a routing the remaining Continental Army troops in South Carolina at the Battle of Waxhaws.
+The British, in complete control of both South Carolina and Georgia, established outposts in the interior of both states to recruit Loyalists and to suppress Patriot activities.
+One outpost was established at Hanging Rock in present-day Lancaster County, South Carolina.
+The most northerly of the British posts, it was well fortified with more than 1,400 Loyalist troops, including 500 regulars of the Prince of Wales' American Regiment, local Loyalist militia, and several dragoons of the British Legion.
 These forces were under the overall command of Major John Carden.